barretodsp/patient-api/README.md

 $ psql postgres postgres

 ```
-Then copy and past all sql script from ./database/init.sql into postgres console in order to create databases (development and test) and tables.
+Then copy and past all sql script from **./database/init.sql** into postgres console in order to create databases (development and test) and tables.

+Finally, run **npm install** into api folder in order to install all packages.

 **Run api**